xled/xled-docs/docs/protocol_details.rst

 Twinkly private protocol details
 ================================

-This page describes hardware, modes of operation and some private procols or algorithms used by Twinkly application.
+This page describes hardware, modes of operation and some private protocols or algorithms used by Twinkly application.

 Device name
 -----------